winitzki/scall/tutorial/programming_dhall.md

 Dhall is positioned as an open-source language for programmable configuration files.
 The ["Design choices" document](https://docs.dhall-lang.org/discussions/Design-choices.html) discusses some other issues behind the design of Dhall.

+The primary design goal of Dhall is to provide a highly programmable but safe replacement for templated JSON, templated YAML, and other programmable or templated configuration formats.

 From the point of view of type theory, Dhall implements a type system similar to System Fω with some additional features, using a Haskell-like syntax.

-For a more theoretical introduction to various forms of lambda calculus, System F, and System Fω, see:
+For a more theoretical introduction to various forms of typed lambda calculus, System F, and System Fω, see:

 - [D. Rémy.
 Functional programming and type systems](https://gallium.inria.fr/~remy/mpri/)
 - [Lectures on Advanced Functional Programming, Cambridge, 2014-2015](https://www.cl.cam.ac.uk/teaching/1415/L28/materials.html), in particular the [notes on lambda calculus](https://www.cl.cam.ac.uk/teaching/1415/L28/lambda.pdf)